Victoria 3: release date speculation, trailers, and latest news

 Victoria 3 trailer

-Fortunately, we have been treated to a Victoria 3 trailer.
-While it’s only an announcement video that shows off some concept art under a spiffy voiceover, it appropriately sets the tone of the innovative era.
+The initial Victoria 3 trailer, first published on May 21, 2021, is a high-art announcement video that shows off some concept art under a spiffy voiceover, and appropriately sets the tone of the innovative era.
 Watch it below.

 YouTube Thumbnail